kbrnsr/freecodecamp-frontend-quote/README.md

 Note that the payload should be in this format, if you need to change the endpoint URL then I would recommend transforming the payload in the handler.

+## CI/CD

+Not much to say here, see [.github/workflows/ci.yml](.github/workflows/ci.yml) for continuous integration and [.github/workflows/cd.yml](.github/workflows/cd.yml) for continuous deployment.

+The CD process deploys to Github Pages

 ## Tech used

 - [Node.js](https://nodejs.org/en/)